When Your Heart Is Overwhelmed: 6 Ways to Manage

 6. Get inspired

 Get a notebook or find a place in your room to put pictures, quotes, and anything else that will remind you what you’re working towards.
+This will be your inspiration board: you will be able to see your plan and the future you’re crafting for yourself.

-That way, when you’re feeling like you can’t handle life, you can go there and get your ideas, plans and activities in order.
+That way, when you’re feeling like you can’t handle life, you can go there and get your ideas, plans, and activities in order.